Architecture

 |

-| Agents | agents/*.afs - auto-discovered, define role, specialties
+| Agents | agents/*.afs - listed in formation manifest, define role, specialties

 |